berinhard/model_mommy/README.md

 It works like `make_one`, but it doesn't persist the instance.

 ## How mommy behaves?

-model_mommy skips fields with null=True or blank=True.
-Also if the field has a default value, mommy will use it.
+By default, *model-mommy* skips fields with `null=True` or `blank=True`.
+Also if a field has a *default* value, it will be used.

+You can override this behavior by explicitly defining values.

 ## When you shouldn't let mommy do the things for you: